snapser-community/snapser-byosnaps/basic/byosnap-python/README.md

 ## Resources
 All the files that are required by the Snapctl are under this folder
-- **.env**: Environment file that powers this tutorial.
-You should check out the **BYOSNAP_NAME** variable and update it to something custom.
-This makes sure two devs in the same company going through this tutorial do not stomp on each other.
 - **Dockerfile**: BYOSnap needs a Dockerfile.
 Snapser uses this file to containerize your application and deploy it.
 - **snapser-byosnap-profile.json**: You can use this file to tell Snapser about your BYOSnaps hardware, networking and configuration requirements.
 - **swagger.json**: (Recommended but optional) If you have a valid Swagger 3.X file with your BYOSnap, Snapser also